Over the past 40 years, the Commission has used a back-to-back funding approach in its borrowing and lending operations.

 Under this approach, the Commission issued bonds and transferred the proceeds directly to the beneficiary country on the same terms that it received (in terms of interest rate, maturity).

 The timing, volume and maturity of bond issuances have been determined entirely by the needs of the beneficiary.

 This method has successfully addressed small funding needs.
-It has reached its limits with the SURE programme where 19 Member States are being served by a single funding programme.
+However, it has reached its limits with the SURE programme, where 19 Member States are being served by a single funding programme.

 To respond to the needs of the NextGenerationEU programme, the Commission is deploying a diversified funding strategy to carry out the necessary borrowing in the necessary volumes and under optimal market conditions.